-The Peake and McInnis Limited Prize
+• The Dr. Regis Duffy Academic Achievement Award This award, consisting of a medallion and cash award, will be granted to a graduating student who has demonstrated, to an outstanding degree, qualities of scholarship and leadership within the university community, and who is not already receiving a Governor General's Medal.
+Recommendations may be made by any member of the university community to the

-This prize is awarded to a graduating student who has demonstrated, to an outstanding degree, qualities of scholarship and leadership within the University community.
-Recommendations for this award may be made by any member of the University community to the Admissions, Scholarship, and Degree Committee by 31 March.
-Winners of the Governor General's Medals will not be eligible for this award.
+UPEI Admissions and Scholarship Committee by mid-April.